brct-james/apricate/README.md

 For the first run, ensure `refreshAuthSecret` in `main.go` is true.
 Make sure to set this to false for second run.

+Either run once to generate, or manually create `slur_filter.txt` in root directory.
+Add words to filter, one per line, case-insensitive.

 Build and start with `go build; ./apricate`.
 Alternatively, `go run main.go`

 Listens on port `50250`